kkuba91/ProficyMachineEditionHotkeys/README.md

 Some hotkeys for Proficy Machine Edition (GE-PLC IDE)

-Program rus transparently (without frame/console).
+Program runs transparently (without frame/console).

 ## Other package used